 Dangerous chemicals such as benzene or vinyl chloride in the air cause cancer, birth defects, long-term injury to the lungs, as well as brain and nerve damage when people breathe it.
 And in some cases, breathing

 Poisonous air pollutants (toxic chemicals in the air) can form acid rain.
-It can also form dangerous ground level ozone.
-These destroy trees, crops, farms, animals and continue to make water bodies harmful to
+It can also form a dangerous ground-level ozone.
+These destroy trees, crops, farms, animals, and continue to make water bodies harmful to

 humans and animals that live and depend on water.

 The effect of air pollution on the economy may be a derived one.
-In simple language, the economy thrives when people are healthy, and business that depend on cultivated raw materials and natural resources are running at full efficiency.
+In simple language, the economy thrives when people are healthy, and businesses that depend on cultivated raw materials and natural resources are running at full efficiency.
 Air pollution reduces agricultural crop and commercial forest yields by billions of dollars each year.
-This in addition to people staying off work for health reasons can cost the economy greatly.
+That, in addition to people staying off work for health reasons, can cost the economy greatly.